 Halloween used to scare me.
 My kids coming home with all that junk food sent shivers through my spine.
 But with a selection of healthy Halloween treats and snacks, it’s a joy, a chance to play dress-up with the kids, and parade around the neighborhood at night, greeting friends, nibbling on healthy, all natural candies, marveling at carved candle lit pumpkins and houses decorated with creepy masks and hanging skeletons.

-Along with chance to play dress-up with the kids with costumes we purchased from Halloween Express, this fun holiday is an opportunity to explore natural food stores for healthier treats.
+Along with chance to play dress-up with the kids with costumes, this fun holiday is an opportunity to explore natural food stores for healthier treats.
 These kinds of markets are well stocked with natural candies: fruit leather and licorice in many sugar-free flavors: strawberry, raspberry, apple and grape.
 There are plenty of vitamin C lollypops, peppermints, and fruit juice sweetened sucking candies.
 You will find little bags of organic pretzels, animal cookies, different flavored potato chips and corn chips, small boxes of raisins, chocolates with scary Halloween caricatures on the wrappers like ugly witches and black cats on a pumpkin.

 To add to the fun, you can create your own-bagged delights from the bulk bins with all natural pretzel mixes, malt balls, chocolate covered nuts and raisins.
 Best of all, you can make your own organic candied apples, chocolate-dipped dried fruits, date nut treats and maple syrup sweetened chocolate chip cookie treats that kids of all ages love.